Students at a Brooklyn middle school have a "duck and cover" practice drill in preparation for a nuclear attack in 1962.

 Deterrence serves as a cornerstone of many countries’ foreign policy strategies.
 When used wisely and in coordination with other foreign policy tools, deterrence can help maintain peace and prevent war.
 But when deterrence fails, the consequences can be calamitous.

-Now that World101 has covered the fundamentals of deterrence, put those principles into practice with Model Diplomacy’s companion mini simulation on Deterrence.
+Now that this resource has covered the fundamentals of deterrence, put those principles into practice with CFR Education's companion mini simulation on Deterrence.